Interface Path

 If this path is relative then its absolute path is first obtained, as if by invoking the toAbsolutePath method.

 The options array may be used to indicate how symbolic links are handled.
 By default, symbolic links are resolved to their final target.
 If the option NOFOLLOW_LINKS is present then this method does not resolve symbolic links.
 Some implementations allow special names such as ".." to refer to the parent directory.
 When deriving the real path, and a ".." (or equivalent) is preceded by a non-".." name then an implementation will typically cause both names to be removed.
-When not resolving symbolic links and the preceding name is a symbolic link then the names are only removed if it guaranteed that the resulting path will locate the same file as this path.
+When not resolving symbolic links and the preceding name is a symbolic link then the names are only removed if it is guaranteed that the resulting path will locate the same file as this path.

 Parameters: